DerWeh/gftools/docs/source/tutorial.rst

    >>> gf_ww = dec.reconstruct(1.0/(ww[:, np.newaxis] - dec.eig))
    >>> gf_ww = gf_ww.reshape(ww.size, *[N]*4)  # reshape for easy access

+Where we used `~gftool.matrix.Decomposition.reconstruct` to calculate the matrix product for the given diagonal matrix.
 Let's check the local spectral function of the central lattice site:

 .. plot::